uwase-diane/WINGI_project/Readme.md

 ## Description

-an application is an ecomerce platform where merchants can create their own store and share therir products to their consumers. the merchants can then edit these products.
+This application is an ecomerce platform where merchants can create their own store and share therir products to their consumers. the merchants can then edit these products.

 ## Dependencies